Material-Blazor/Material.Blazor/articles/Installation.md

 <script src="_content/BlazorMdc/blazormdc.js"></script>
 ```

 We also provide minified `blazormdc.min.css` and `blazormdc.min.js`.
 Add the BlazorMdc namespace to your project as above.
+These will be needed
+if you want to create your own theme using Material Theme SASS mixins - we have done this for [blazormc.com](https://blazormdc.com)

 ### Package versions